 In this competitive world, it is an everyday phenomenon that we are required to make a conscious choice between different individuals during the course of various activities, interviews, and other which people to engage with in business.
-In fact, in an HR manager’s career it is one of the main jobs to pick and choose employees from amongst a number of candidates seeking employment.
+In fact, in an HR manager’s career it is one of the main jobs to pick and choose employees from among a pool of candidates seeking employment.

 - An initial round with the HR manager

 While all the rounds have their own significance, the basic purpose is to filter out the candidates with inferior qualities and skills for the job, in favor of those with superior skills.
 In so doing, the recruitment process ends up with strong candidates.

 But it’s the soft skills which eventually separate out the best.

 What are soft skills?
 Soft skills are the personal traits, reactions, habits, communication skills, social graces, language, interpersonal skills, relationship management, and leadership qualities in the face of a given set of conditions – favorable or adverse.